-The operation is based on the individual channel strip as well as on the parameter, such as a fader, a key (for e.g. switching an EQ on and off), or a knob (for adjustment of anything like gain, etc.).
+The operation is based on the individual channel strip as well as on the AutoTouch+ panel, located near the center of the console.

+Definitions: Objects: An "object" in the context of the AutoTouch+ automation is any channel parameter, such as a fader, a key (for e.g. switching an EQ on and off), or a knob (for adjustment of anything like gain, etc.).